auth0/docs/articles/connections/passwordless/faq.md

 If you need more control, you can implement your own UI and call any of the passwordless connections through the [Auth0 JavaScript SDK](https://github.com/auth0/auth0.js).

-### Q: How do I select which high-volume messaging provider passwordless sign-ins will use?
+### Q: How do I select which high-volume messaging provider passwordless logins will use?
 What are my options?

 **A:** By default, your passwordless connections will be set-up to use Auth0’s messaging provider.
 However, this limits your ability to monitor and manage deliverability, troubleshoot issues, and connect to analytics.
 Accordingly, we recommend that you set up your own high-volume email or SMS provider.